- How about physical activity?

 As a client transitions out of the residential level of care they may be eligible for one 4-6 hour pass.
 Eligibility requirements include completion of all treatment work, academic work, family treatment plans, and compliance with De Paul rules.

-- Can I call and visit my child while she/he is in residential treatment?
+- Can I call and visit my child while they are in residential treatment?

 Yes, there are twice a week visitation and family time and there are hours established for calls with family members.
 Clients are not allowed to have a cell phone in treatment.